Last Updated on October 3, 2023 by Editorial Team

 2. The complexity of the subject

 Another factor is the complexity of the subject matter.
-Listening tends to be more effective when it is used to study simple and generic topics which do not require added attention to grasp the concepts.
+Listening tends to be more effective when it is used to study simple and generic topics that do not require added attention to grasp the concepts.
 Reading is better suited for complex subjects that are content-heavy and require effort for comprehension.
 Reading allows the reader to go back to previous points and review them when required, which is not conveniently possible while listening.

 3. Learning environment

 The effectiveness of different modes of learning also depends on the learning environment.
-People who wish to sneak in a learning session while performing other activities can benefit by listening to audiobooks.
+People who wish to sneak into a learning session while performing other activities can benefit by listening to audiobooks.
 For them, avoiding listening can result in a missed learning opportunity.
 Similarly, those who have the privilege to study in a quiet and peaceful environment can benefit more from reading as they can engage and comprehend the content better.

 Both reading and listening are effective ways of learning a concept, and each has its own advantages.
 It is more about an individual’s personal preference and comfort level with a particular mode of learning.
 While audiobooks are creating their space in learning environments, print books are still preferred over audiobooks and ebooks.
-A survey conducted by PEW Research Center in 2021 has confirmed the same.
+A survey conducted by the PEW Research Center in 2021 has confirmed the same.